Student use of artificial intelligence

 Watch this space

-We’ll keep developing guidance and support for students on how to use AI well.
-If you have concerns about this or want to add something, please email stella.mcintosh@vuw.ac.nz or robert.stratford@vuw.ac,nz.
+We will continue to guide and support students on how to use AI well.
+If you have concerns or would like to share your thoughts, send an email to stella.mcintosh@vuw.ac.nz or robert.stratford@vuw.ac.nz.